 P.S.
 If you still have existing acnes, it would be better to clear the acne first before starting these procedures for scar treatment.
 My dermatologist also advised that acne should be cleared first before moving on to scar treatment.

 I trust dermatologists / aesthetic doctors more than beauticians after my bad experience, so I personally would prefer to seek doctors’ help when it comes to such procedures.
 Furthermore, doctors’ grade machines are stronger than those of beauticians, so results would be more noticeable.
 Of course, not all doctors are good.
 Grasping the intensity to use on the different skin types takes experience and using too high an intensity might lead to sensitive skin.
 The strength of chemical peels to use by the doctor is also crucial.
 I have had a bad experience with chemical peels with a famous aesthetic GP, causing me to have sensitive skin.

-Previously, I go to another aesthetic GP to do microdermabrasion once a month until I relocated.
+Previously, I went to another aesthetic GP to do microdermabrasion once a month until I relocated to Jakarta.
 Microdermabrasion helps to remove the outer skin layer and sucks out the whiteheads/blackheads.
 I saw the strands of whiteheads/blackheads coming out from my nose with my own eyes when the nurse was doing microdermabrasion for me.
 From then on, I was sold.
 It’s painless too unlike extractions done in beauty salons.
 I don’t believe in extractions as if it’s not done properly, it might lead to scarring.